Charming new physics in rare B-decays and mixing?: Mixing and lifetime observables

 where the SM contribution is taken from \cite{Franco:2002fc} and

 subtracting the SM part and defining $B_1$, $B_2$, $\epsilon_1$, $\epsilon_2$ as

-with values taken from \cite{Becirevic:2001fy}.
+with values taken from \cite{Kirk:2017juj}.
 We interpret the quark masses as $\overline{\rm MS}$ parameters at $\mu=4.2$ GeV.

-\section{Rare decays versus lifetimes - low-scale scenario}
+\section{Rare decays versus lifetimes---low-scale scenario}

 We are now in a position to confront the CBSM scenario with rare decay and mixing observables, as long as we consider renormalization scales $\mu \sim m_B$.
-Then the logarithms inside the $h$-function entering (\ref{eq:C9}) are small and our leading-order calculation should be accurate.
+Then the logarithms inside the $h$ function entering (\ref{eq:C9}) are small and our leading-order calculation should be accurate.
 Such a scenario is directly applicable if the mass scale $M$ of the physics generating the $\Delta C_i$ is not too far above $m_B$, such that $\ln (M/m_B)$ is small.
-Fig.\ \ref{fig:obslow} (left) shows the experimental $1\sigma$ allowed regions for the width difference and lifetime ratio \cite{Amhis:2016xyh} in the $(\Delta C_1, \Delta C_2)$ plane.
+Fig.\ \ref{fig:obslow} (left) shows the experimental $1\sigma$ allowed regions for the width difference and lifetime ratio (from the web update of \cite{Amhis:2016xyh}) in the $(\Delta C_1, \Delta C_2)$ plane.

 The central values are attained on the brown (solid) and green (dashed) curves, respectively.
-The measured lifetime ratio, which differs by about $2.5\sigma$ from the SM theoretical prediction, and the width difference measurement cannot be simultaneously accommodated for any values of the Wilson coefficients, although each individually can, and the agreement between the two might be improved with a small negative contribution $\Delta C_1$.
-Also shown in the plot are contour lines for the contribution to the effective semileptonic coefficient $\Delta C_9^{\rm eff}(q^2)$, both for $q^2 = 2\, {\rm GeV}^2$ and $q^2 = 5\, {\rm GeV}^2$ We see that sizable negative shifts are possible while respecting the measured width difference.
-For example, a shift $\Delta C_9^{\rm eff} \sim -1$ as data may suggest could be achieved through $\Delta C_1 \sim -0.5$ alone, although this slightly worsens the tension with the measured lifetime ratio.
+The measured lifetime ratio and the width difference measurement can be simultaneously accommodated for different values of the Wilson coefficients: in the $\Delta C_1$-$\Delta C_2$ plane, we find the SM solution, as well as a solution around $\Delta C_1= -0.5$ and $\Delta C_2 \approx 0$.
+In the $\Delta C_3$-$\Delta C_4$ plane, we have a relatively broad allowed range, roughly covering the interval $[-0.9,+0.7]$ for $\Delta C_3$ and $[-0.6,+1.1]$ for $\Delta C_4$.
+For further conclusions, a considerably higher precision in experiment and theory is required for $\Delta \Gamma_s$ and $\tau_{B_s} / \tau_{B_d}$.
+Also shown in the plot are contour lines for the contribution to the effective semileptonic coefficient $\Delta C_9^{\rm eff}(q^2)$, both for $q^2 = 2\, {\rm GeV}^2$ and $q^2 = 5\, {\rm GeV}^2$ We see that sizable negative shifts are possible while respecting the measured width difference and the lifetime ratio.
+For example, a shift $\Delta C_9^{\rm eff} \sim -1$ as data may suggest could be achieved through $\Delta C_1 \sim -0.5$ alone.
 Such a value for $\Delta C_1$ may well be consistent with CP-conserving exclusive $b \to c \bar c s$ decay data, where no accurate theoretical predictions exist.
 On the other hand, $\Delta C_9^{\rm eff}$ only exhibits a mild $q^2$-dependence.
 Distinguishing this from possible long-distance contributions would require substantial progress on the theoretical understanding of the latter.